PayPal Nonprofit & Donations Guide: What You Need To Know About Fundraising & Accepting Donations Via PayPal

 Use PayPal To Accept Donations In Person

-All swiped transactions processed by PayPal Here are subject to a flat 2.7% fee.
-Unfortunately, nonprofits cannot pay a discounted processing fee when using PayPal Here.
-Keyed-in transactions will be subject to a higher 3.5% + $0.15 fee.
+Transactions processed by Zettle are subject to a 2.29% + $0.09 fee.
+Unfortunately, nonprofits cannot pay a discounted processing fee when using Zettle.
+Keyed-in transactions will be subject to a higher 3.49% + $0.09 fee.

-Additionally, you can send out invoices via the app.
-Invoices are free to send, but when you get paid, you’ll be paying the standard 2.9% + $0.30 rate that PayPal charges for standard online transactions.
-What’s nice about the ability to send invoices is the fact that for substantial purchases (or donations) — we’re talking four figures or more — you can just send an invoice, thereby creating a paper trail.
+You can also send out invoices via the PayPal Zettle app.
+Invoices are free to send, but when you get paid, you’ll be paying the 3.49% + $0.49 rate that PayPal charges for standard non-donation online transactions.
+What’s nice about the ability to send invoices is that for large donations (four figures or more), you can just send an invoice, thereby creating a paper trail.
 That can come in handy later!

-Whether your nonprofit organization is conducting a charity auction (if this is the case, here are some auction apps that integrate with PayPal) or is selling branded merchandise at a gift shop or other “meet space” location, PayPal Here is a solid option for processing your transactions.
-And if you need a POS system with more feature depth than that provided by PayPal Here, don’t worry, as PayPal integrates with more robust POS systems as well, including:
+Whether your nonprofit organization is conducting a charity auction or is selling branded merchandise at a gift shop or other “meet space” location, PayPal Zettle is a solid mobile processing option.
+And if you need a POS system with more feature depth than that of Zettle, PayPal integrates with more robust POS systems as well.

-The 2.7% PayPal rate for swiped transactions will apply regardless of your POS partner, but you will incur additional software fees for the POS system itself.
+The 2.29% + $0.09 PayPal rate for in-person transactions applies regardless of your POS partner, but you will incur additional software fees for the POS system itself.